Willis Orchard Company offers a variety of plant healthcare products!Click here for our plant health care products

 Once you receive your trees, try to plant them as soon as possible.
-If a few days are needed, take the tree out of the box, leave the root wrap on, and place in a shady ventilated location.
+If a few days are needed, take the tree out of the box, leave the root wrap on, and place it in a shady ventilated location.
 Try not to damage the bark of the tree while handling it, as this may make the tree vulnerable to insects and fungal diseases.

 For Spring Planting: Frequent watering is crucial for newly planted trees.
 Water your tree every other day for the first two weeks.
 Over the course of a month or two, taper off watering to twice a week as the tree establishes itself.
 It is very important not to allow the soil to dry out with your newly planted tree.
-After a few months, the tree will acclimate and routine watering will not be so critical for its survival.
+After a few months, the tree will acclimate, and routine watering will not be so critical for its survival.
 As for how often to water after this point, will depend on the climate, the seasons, and the frequency of rainfall.
-In most cases, a good soaking two or three times a week in the summer months and decreasing to once a week in the colder season should be adequate.
+In most cases, a good soak two or three times a week in the summer months and decreasing to once a week in the colder season should be adequate.

 For Fall Planting: Soak the tree at the time of planting, then again once a week for two or three weeks.
-The trees do not require much water throughout the winter months, therefore, to water every couple of weeks will be adequate until spring.
+The trees do not require much water throughout the winter months, therefore, watering every couple of weeks will be adequate until spring.
 Then increase your frequency to once a week, then twice a week in the summer.

 To maintain a healthy tree, you will want to fertilize your tree in the Spring, Summer, and early Fall.
 Besides nitrogen, trees must have minor nutrients such as manganese, magnesium, potassium, iron, and copper sulfates.
-A slow release fertilizer is recommended.
+A slow-release fertilizer is recommended.
 Bare root trees should not be fertilized until the year after planting.